laoshentong/cities/README.md

 File contains a list of city pairs (one pair per line, comma separated), which indicates that there’s a road between those cities.

-download project and run maven to build: mvn clean install
+Download project and run maven to build: mvn clean install

-execute app: java -jar target/cities-0.0.1-SNAPSHOT.jar
+Execute app: java -jar target/cities-0.0.1-SNAPSHOT.jar
              or mvn spring-boot:run

 It will be deployed as a spring-boot app and expose one endpoint: